thunderBiscuit/blog/posts/gpg-part1.md

 gpg: Good signature from "Morpheus <morpheus@email.com>" [full]
 ```

 which will print it to the console, as well as print the result of the signature verifcation.
-You could have used `--decrypt` on a message without the public key in your keyring and GPG would still have printed the message, but told you that it could not verify the signature the same way as it did above with the `--verify` command.
+You could have used `--decrypt` on a message without the public key in your keyring and GPG would still have printed the message, but it would have told you that it could not verify the signature the same way as it did above with the `--verify` command.

 Anyone in posession of the file can also output the original data to a file using